ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

-The following subsections describe how the CoRIM conveys the Verifier which Reference Values and Endorsements are grouped together ({{sec-grouping-ref-vals}}) and how the verifier matches a Reference Value against the Accepted Claims Set ({{sec-match-one-ref-val}}).
+The following subsections describe how the CoRIM conveys the Verifier which Reference Values and Endorsements are grouped together ({{sec-grouping-ref-vals}}) and how the Verifier matches a Reference Value against the Accepted Claims Set ({{sec-match-one-ref-val}}).

 If all Reference Values in a group match the Accepted Claims Set then all